NGC0001/tensorflow-code-reading/README.md

 ## To Do List:

-- [ ] when node attrs are actually turned into computational values.
 - [ ] Executor/graph-algorithm/stream-executor/graph-runner
-- [ ] the interface between python and c++ in tensorflow. (and raw\_ops)
+- [ ] How pybind11 works.
 - [ ] python arg-captured function
 - [ ] Graph rewriting in dataset optimization (optimize\_dataset\_op).
 - [ ] ProcessFunctionLibraryRuntime::SendTensor/RescTensor.
 Will it merge multiple tensors?
+Does it use rendezvous?

-- [ ] variables & optimizers
+- [ ] optimizers
 - [ ] device manager
 - [ ] thread pool
 - [ ] eager mode